bpt26/usher_wiki/docs/source/global_trees.rst

 Dengue
 ------
 The mosquito-borne dengue virus has four serotypes.
 UCSC maintains trees for each serotype based on INDSDC samples.
+These trees are best viewed on `taxonium.org <https://taxonium.org>`_ but are also available for direct download.

 * `DENV-1 <https://hgdownload.gi.ucsc.edu/hubs/GCF/000/862/125/GCF_000862125.1/UShER_DENV-1/>`_, based on NC_001477.1
 * `DENV-2 <https://hgdownload.gi.ucsc.edu/hubs/GCF/000/871/845/GCF_000871845.1/UShER_DENV-2/>`_, based on NC_001474.2